-Ms. Graham is a Managing Director of IQ Alliance Incorporated, a Toronto-based real estate advisory services firm, since 2002.
+Ms. Graham has been a Managing Director of IQ Alliance Incorporated, a Toronto based real estate advisory services firm, since 2002.
 Prior to joining IQ Alliance Incorporated, Ms. Graham was an independent consultant for a number of years, delivering real estate related financial advisory services to major corporate clients.
 Prior to 1996, Ms. Graham held several senior positions at a Canadian chartered bank and its affiliated investment bank for 15 years, specializing in corporate finance and lending to real estate and other companies.

-Ms. Graham is a member of the Board of Trustees and Chair of the Audit Committee of Milestone Apartments Real Estate Investment Trust and a member of the Board of Trustees and Chair of the Audit Committee of Automotive Properties Real Estate Investment Trust.
-Ms. Graham is a former member of the Boards of a number of public companies and trusts.
+Ms. Graham is a former member of the Boards of a number of public companies and trusts, including the Board of Trustees and Chair of the Audit Committee of each of Milestone Apartments Real Estate Investment Trust and Automotive Properties Real Estate